 - I will never send unannounced large attachments without first asking if the person on the other side would be interested in what the attachments contain and when would be the best time to send them so they can keep their inbox clear.

 - I will continually work on my writing and communication skills so that my e-mails are not misunderstood or disregarded.
 Lack of spell checking, grammar and proper sentence structure reflects a lack of education or concern about being taken seriously.

 - I will always check my junk or trash folder to see if any e-mails landed there by mistake before I send off follow-ups or e-mails insinuating lack of response from those I am communicating with.
 Adding expected e-mail addresses to my whitelist/approved senders will become a habit.

 - I will make a point of thanking those who help me via e-mail.
 Whether it be a website, Blog, discussion board or friendly Netizen who answers my questions or offers help when I e-mail them.
 I will thank them and let them know their efforts on my behalf are truly appreciated.

 It is your choice how to use technology and whether it will hinder or help your communications.
-How about makings these 10 Resolutions when it comes to your day-to-day e-mail activities?
+How about keeping these 10 Resolutions in mind when it comes to your day-to-day e-mail activities?
 You can bet those you communicate with will be glad you did!